-- (a) using written or electronic notes or conferring with another person in an exam, and - (b) participating in a discussion forum under any name other than your own.
+- (a) using written or electronic notes or conferring with another person in an exam, and - (b) participating in a discussion forum under any name other than your own and don't use a chatbot to answer my questions.

 Academic dishonesty for any of these areas will result in a mark of zero for the work concerned.
 To keep the course fair and reward those who work hard, rest assured that I will take every precaution to ensure that potential cheaters are caught and subjected to the appropriate penalty.